-NOVA participants are considered "low-income" if they are able to demonstrate a financial need as determined by the current U.S. Department of Education chart below.
+NOVA participants are considered to have Limited Income if they are able to demonstrate a financial need as determined by the current U.S. Department of Education chart below.

-I'm first-generation, but not low-income (or vice versa).
+I'm First-generation, but do not have Limited Income (or vice versa).
 Am I still eligible?

 MAYBE.
 You only need to be first-generation OR low-income to be eligible for NOVA, you do not have to be both.
 However, two-thirds of our student population is required to be both first-generation AND low-income, so it really just depends on our current student population.